Linda Benedict, Blanchard, Tobie M. | 5/16/2012 7:19:09 PM

 Working in the 1950s, 1960s and 1970s, entomologists L.D.
 Newsom and James R. Brazzel focused their research efforts on the biology of the boll weevil, establishing principles of insect hibernation or diapause, a state of resting during the winter months when no cotton was available.
-The knowledge of diapause coupled with the fact that cotton was the only reproductive host for this pest was exploited as a critical component of the U.S. boll weevil eradication program.
+The knowledge of diapause coupled with the fact that cotton was the only reproductive host for this pest were exploited as critical to U.S. boll weevil eradication.

 LSU AgCenter scientists served as the technical advisers to the Louisiana Department of Agriculture and Forestry’s Boll Weevil Eradication Commission, which began working to eliminate the pest in the 1990s.
 The researchers worked out technical procedures such as what chemicals to use and trapping protocols.
 The boll weevil was considered officially eradicated in 2011.